 - Power – Power should be applied smoothly and progressively with the strongest effort applied through the last half of the stroke.
 It’s the acceleration through the stroke.

 Everything described above is relating to the motion and feel used to cast a fly rod.
 It may sound a bit intimidating but like I said earlier, once you understand these principles it becomes easy to cast a fly rod.
-We’re going to take a closer look at all of this so hang in there and you’ll be casting with ease in no time.
+We’re going to take a closer look at all of this so hang in there and you’ll be casting with ease in no time as we examine 5 basic principles to learn fly casting.

 Find The “Grip” That’s Comfortable For You